Guide To Hard Money Business Loans For Real Estate

 Hard money loans closely resemble other high-interest short- or medium-term loans.

-Most hard money business loans will have a term length of less than a year, although longer loans can last up to five.
-Generally speaking, interest rates will fall somewhere between 9% and 21%.
+Most hard money business loans will have a term length of less than a year, although longer loans can last up to five years.
+Generally speaking, interest rates typically fall somewhere between 10% and 18%, though rates can go higher depending on the lender, property type, and borrower profile.

 There is no standardized underwriting process for hard money lending.
 The process can vary greatly between lenders.